iredmail/iRedAPD/README_PLUGINS.md

 ## SMTP protocol state

-If your plugin is not applied in Postfix protocol state 'RCPT', please add parameter 'SMTP_PROTOCOL_STATE' in plugin file.
+If your plugin should not be applied in Postfix protocol state 'RCPT', please add parameter 'SMTP_PROTOCOL_STATE' in plugin file.
 For example:

     SMTP_PROTOCOL_STATE = 'END-OF-MESSAGE'